rbrincke/dice/README.md

 ### Dice arrangements

 It comes as a surprise to many that a nontransitive configuration is not just possible, but 10,705 such arrangements exist.
-To enumerate all solutions, run `ApplicationDice.kt` in the `dice` package.
+To enumerate all solutions, run `ApplicationDice.kt` in the `samples.dice` package.
 Twenty solutions are presented below.

 | #  | A  | B  | C  | p(A) > p(B) | p(B) > p(C) | p(C) > p(A) |
 |---|---|---|---|---|---|---|